-- Assess milestones and intellectual development according to child's age/developmental level. - Ask caregiver about child's development: Does child seem to be progressing?
-Has child lost skills he or she previously had? - Assess gait and reflexes.
+- Assess milestones and intellectual development according to child's age/developmental level - Ask caregiver about child's development: Does child seem to be progressing?
+Has child lost skills they previously had? - Assess gait and reflexes

 HIV Encephalopathy: Interventions at the Primary and Secondary Levels